D.C. Done Proper: What to Eat, Where to Go, and What to See

 Call Your Mother Deli

-Wood-fired bagels worth traveling for are the star of this “Jew-ish deli,” which makes them in unique flavors like za’atar and offers candied-salmon and bacon–peanut butter schmears to go on top.
+Wood-fired bagels worth traveling for are the star of this "Jew-ish deli," which makes them in unique flavors like za'atar and offers candied-salmon and bacon–peanut butter schmears to go on top.
 At lunch, go beyond bagels with the pastrami or turkey cheesesteak on a challah sub roll or a taco loaded with brisket, pastrami, and jalapeños.
-It’s classic yet modern, just like Mom.
+It's classic yet modern, just like Mom.
+For lunch and dinner, check out their sister restaurant Timber Pizza Co., with flavors like The Green Monster with pesto, fresh. mozzarella, feta, zucchini, and kale.